dsohk/rancher-devsecops-workshop/docs/part-1.md

 ![Download Kubeconfig file](./images/rancher-kubeconfig.png)

-1) Navigate to `Cluster Manager` in Rancher UI.
+a) Navigate to `Cluster Manager` in Rancher UI.

-2) Click `devsecops` cluster
+b) Click `devsecops` cluster

-3) Click the `Kubeconfig File` button (Top right corner).
+c) Click the `Kubeconfig File` button (Top right corner).

-4) Scroll down to the bottom of the popup screen, click `Copy to Clipboard` link to copy the content of this kubeconfig file into your clipboard.
+d) Scroll down to the bottom of the popup screen, click `Copy to Clipboard` link to copy the content of this kubeconfig file into your clipboard.

-5) From your Linux workstation, ssh into your harbor VM by executing the script `ssh-mylab-harbor.sh` script).
+e) From your Linux workstation, ssh into your harbor VM by executing the script `ssh-mylab-harbor.sh` script).

 ```
 ./ssh-mylab-harbor.sh
 ```

-6) Create a file `devsecops.cfg` under `~/.kube` folder.
+f) Create a file `devsecops.cfg` under `~/.kube` folder.

 ```
 vi ~/.kube/devsecops.cfg
 ```
 Paste the kubeconfig content copied from Rancher UI for devsecops cluster into this file, save it and exit.

-6) If you see the below sample message
+g) If you see the below sample message

 `Kubernetes configuration file is group-readable.
 This is insecure.
 Location: /home/ec2-user/.kube/devsecops.cfg`

-Modify the file permission by removing additional permissions.
+h)Modify the file permission by removing additional permissions.

 ```
 chmod 600 ~/.kube/devsecops.cfg
 ```

-8) Configure Kubernetes client to use this kubeconfig file.
+i) Configure Kubernetes client to use this kubeconfig file.

 ```
 export KUBECONFIG=~/.kube/devsecops.cfg
 ```

-9) Verify if it can connect to your devsecops cluster.
+j) Verify if it can connect to your devsecops cluster.
 If you see an output like below, you are good.

 ```
 kubectl get nodes